Mastercard/creditor-commerce-library-web/README.md

 |  |	Edge | 104.0.1293.63	|
 | `Mac` |	| 	|
 |  |	Safari | 15.3	|
-###### Table 1: 	Certified Browsers and devices
+###### Table 2: Certified Browsers and devices

 ### Folder Components
 The Creditor Commerce Library is a Vanilla JavaScript based component.
-It consists of a JavaScript file and a template file in a folder.
+It consists of a JavaScript file and a template file in an assets folder inside the root folder.
+The overall folder structure is represented in Figure and respective descriptions is provided below:
+1. A **artefact.js** This is main library file with JavaScript extension.
+This the file which will be integrated inside the applications..
+2. An **externalJs.template** file which contains sample code explaining the use of the library and how to invoke the APIs.
+3. A **LICENSE** is MasterCard license file to pe published with library.
+4. A **CONTIBUTING.md** This is a file which contains a description for how developers can contribute the project
+5. A **README.md** This is a file which contains a brief description about the library.
+6. A **CHANGELOG.md** This is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.

 ![Root-folder-structure-v1 0 0](https://user-images.githubusercontent.com/90037467/205259352-595b8ff3-ea7c-4e11-96cd-0a542f64c7ac.png)

 In the root folder, there is an assets folder which would contains below given Library related files.
 ![Creditor-commerce-library-folder-structure-v1 0 0](https://user-images.githubusercontent.com/90037467/205259114-ba7c1a19-74b8-422d-9f2f-cfef686a2593.png)

-The overall folder structure is represented in figure and it contains:
-1. A **artefact.js** is a library file released in the form of versions of library.
-2. An **externalJs.template** file which contains sample code explaining the use of the library and how to invoke the APIs.
-3. A **LICENSE** is MasterCard license file to pe published with library.
-4. A **CONTIBUTING.md** file which contains a description for how developers can contribute the project
-5. A **README.md** file which contains a brief description about the library.
-6. A **CHANGELOG.md** file which contains a curated, chronologically ordered list of notable changes for each version of a project.

 ###### Figure 5: Creditor Commerce Library folder structure

-### Creditor Commerce Library Integration Steps
+### Creditor Commerce Library General Requirements
 #### General Requirements
 If Creditor is integrating Creditor Commerce library into plain web-based HTML web application, then consider jQuery plugin to handle the html DOM manipulation work otherwise we don’t need jQuery plugin. jQuery library version which is considered while integration: